Qui sommes-nous ?

 What are pharmaceutical preparations ?

-Pharmaceutical preparations are medicines produced from pharmaceutical starting materials and/or pharmaceutical products.
+Pharmaceutical preparations are medicines made from pharmaceutical starting materials and/or pharmaceutical products.
 They are defined in article L. 5121-1 of the French Public Health Code.

 Find out more about reporting hospital preparations